Peterkrijgsman85/Peterkrijgsman85.github.io/README.md

 Hi my name is Peter and I am a project manager at LanTel.
 As a project manager I am involved in implementing Cloud Communication solutions at our customers.
 In my own time i’m working on projects made with MkDocs.

 ### ⭐ Skills
-I am skilled in: Cloud Communications / UCaaS Projectmanagement / MkDocs
+I am skilled in: UCaaS / Projectmanagement / MkDocs

 ## 🛠️ Personal projects
 ### **Onlinebijbelverklaring.nl**